boughtonp/scatter/readme.md

 reasons for scattering items your imagination can come up with.

 The demos directory provides various examples showing how to achieve different effects.
-For further detail on how Scatter works, check the docs directory.
+For further detail on how Scatter works, check the docs.pdf file.

 Requirements